 *Limitations apply.
-See Program Terms and Conditions.
 For those commercially insured and 18 years or older.
 Up to a $16,000 annual cap.
 You will be responsible for any co-pay once limit is reached in a calendar year.
 This offer is not valid under Medicare, Medicaid, or any other federal or state program.
 Not valid for cash-paying patients.
 Novartis reserves the right to rescind, revoke, or amend this program without notice.
-Enrollment expires 12/31/16.
+Enrollment expires 12/31/18.

 Do not use COSENTYX if you have had a severe allergic reaction to secukinumab or any of the other ingredients in COSENTYX.
 See the Medication Guide for a complete list of ingredients.